Subscribe to my Newsletter

 The currency in Poland is the Polish Zloty (PLN).
 The conversion rate is more or less 1:4, i.e. 4 Zloty are converted to 1 Euro.

-Card payment is common, sometimes you can even pay in euros and get the change back in zloty.
+Card payment is widespread, sometimes you can even pay in euros and get change in zloty.
 (Usually a bad deal).
 When paying by credit card, be sure to choose payment in zloty instead of euro or your currency.

 In the city you can also find some independent exchange offices, but the exchange rate there is worse.